 For low-income and uninsured patients, the rates of non-vaccination are even lower.
 About 65 percent of these individuals weren’t vaccinated.

-The research will be presented at the American Heart Association’s Scientific Sessions 2019 later this week in Philadelphia.
+The research will be presented at the American Heart Association’s

 It hasn’t been published yet in a peer-reviewed journal.